Prime Minister Binyamin Netanyahu arrived in Rome on Tuesday to urge Italy and

 Iran retains these capabilities, it can move quickly to produce a [nuclear]

 bomb,” Netanyahu said.
 “We can’t allow them to do this.”

 and desire for peace would be seriously impacted if Iran can produce a nuclear

 weapon, Netanyahu said.

-Last week’s six-party talks in Geneva between
+Last week’s six-party talks in Geneva

 Iran and the US, Russia, China, France, Germany and the United Kingdom opened